Rocky Mountain Spotted Fever

 Once in the body, the bacteria attack and severely damage the linings of blood vessels.
 The injured vessels leak a watery fluid, which causes swelling.
 The blood vessels also can lose blood, which causes potentially life-threatening hemorrhages (serious bleeding).
 As damaged blood vessels continue to leak, blood pressure can decrease.
 If this happens, blood flow to the kidneys can decrease, causing kidney damage and, possibly, kidney failure.
 Rocky Mountain spotted fever bacteria also may attack the brain directly, causing symptoms of encephalitis (brain infection) or meningoencephalitis (infection of the brain and its surrounding membranes).
 Rocky Mountain spotted fever also can cause jaundice (yellowing of the skin and eyes) as a result of liver injury.
 In the lungs, Rocky Mountain spotted fever can lead to an accumulation of fluid in the lungs (pulmonary edema) and severe breathing difficulties.

-The U.S. Centers for Disease Control and Prevention (CDC) reports about 800 cases of Rocky Mountain spotted fever strikes in the United States each year.
+The U.S. Centers for Disease Control and Prevention (CDC) up to 4000 cases of Rocky Mountain spotted fever or related infections in the United States each year.
 Children aged 5 to 9 are more likely to be infected than any other age group.

 Typically, symptoms begin 2 to 14 days after a tick bite, with an average of 1 week.
 During the first 3 days of symptoms, an infected person usually has a fever of more than 102 degrees Fahrenheit and a severe headache.
 Muscle aches, nausea and vomiting are common.
 Between the 3rd and 5th day of fever, most people develop a rash, which usually begins on the wrists and ankles, then spreads to the arms, legs and trunk.
 In about two-thirds of patients, the rash also involves the palms of the hands and the soles of the feet.
 On day 6 or later, the areas of rash may show tiny broken blood vessels and small hemorrhages under the skin.